Tamil-arasan-S/CTF-Writeups/DigDug/README.md

 <img width="746" height="335" alt="1_B5Ca6aJ6RFxuagzze7GrSA" src="https://github.com/user-attachments/assets/ef8e9620-a644-43a3-bf8a-245c6de2c5bb" />

-From the simple port scanning we can come to the conclusion that there no direct http server ot any other service that is running under the target IP.

-From the simple port scanning we can come to the conclusion that there no direct http server ot any other service that is running under the target IP.
+From the simple port scanning we can come to the conclusion that there no direct http server at any other service that is running under the target IP.

+The challenge description mentions “Oooh, turns out, this 10.48.188.156 machine is also a DNS server!”.
+So we can conclude that the target IP is a DNS server.

+The next phrase goes like “If we could dig into it, I am sure we could find some interesting records” , so by learing aout the DNS, I found a tool that is named as DIG(Domain Information Groper).

+So then by the complete understanding of the description “ this only responds to a special type of request for a givemetheflag.com domain”, i thought that there would any hint under this site.

 <img width="1100" height="592" alt="1_QFtr3YfqL5KgzLfzy7oALA" src="https://github.com/user-attachments/assets/9ba1f8d7-fb08-4686-8cf7-99c297628b53" />